AP sources: 6 C-USA schools apply for AAC membership

 “Without patting myself on the back, I think the Sun Belt did a pretty good job of identifying the upside in App and Coastal and even Georgia Southern,” Benson said.

-FCS powerhouse James Madison in Harrisonburg, Virginia, has shown some interest in moving up and also could be a potential solution for C-USA, if not a target for the Sun Belt.
+FCS powerhouse James Madison in Harrisonburg, Virginia, has shown interest in moving up and could be a potential solution for C-USA, if not a target for the Sun Belt.

+Northeast football independents Connecticut and Massachusetts would likely be football-only options for C-USA.

 The American targeted schools based in large media markets and fertile recruiting territory for football.